Learn how states can use the CCBHC model to streamline mobile crisis response and other mental health and substance use services, including 988.

 CCBHCs and Crisis Response Systems

-The ideal crisis system provides communities with a continuum of services that address increasing intensity of needs and connect individuals to care beyond the moment of crisis.
+The ideal crisis response system provides communities with a continuum of services that address increasing intensity of needs and connect individuals to care beyond the moment of crisis.
 CCBHCs’ required services span this continuum, making them an essential component of a crisis response system.

 - Early engagement in care